-It isn’t a topic we want to think about or plan for, but especially for families experiencing a pet death for the first time, there’s a lot to consider.
-Below, experts offer suggestions for helping kids cope and for honoring the special relationship between children and their pets.
+It isn’t a topic we want to think about.
+But especially for families experiencing a pet death for the first time, there’s a lot to consider.
+The animal and human bond is really strong.
+It’s only natural to want to provide comfort and support to your child when they deal with such a loss.

 “Many people tell me they feel more deeply about losing a pet than a person in their lives,” says Margo Mitchell Hunt, a veterinarian and mom of three boys practicing in Austin, Texas.
 But when children are allowed to experience death first-hand, it can remove some of the fear.

-It can be surprising for parents, but depending on a child’s age and personality, she may want to pet a dog after he dies, or help dig a hole for burial.
 Rev. Rebecca Ninke, of Madison, Wis., is a mom of two kids and five pets who got her start as a Lutheran minister presiding over backyard pet funerals.
-She advised parents to let kids “see, feel and handle death if they want to … obviously no child should be forced, but open the opportunity to let the child decide.”
+She advised parents to let kids “see, feel and handle death if they want.”
+Obviously no child should be forced, but open the opportunity to let the child decide.”

-When a pet is euthanized
+When a Pet is Euthanized

 If the decision is made to euthanize, Hunt always lets parents lead the conversation with their own families.
 She said her experience as a mother has taught her that parents know their children better than anyone.